 Exchange Programs in Germany

-Study in English or German at one of 3 Bavarian Universities.
+Study in English or German in scenic Bavaria.

-Three different programs in Germany mean that there is a program for everyone, from students with no prior German lanaguage study through dedicated majors.
-Each of the Bavarian universities listed below offers a "Summer semester" which runs parallel with our Spring Trimester, typically April-June.
+Twp different programs in Germany mean that there is a program for everyone, from students with no prior German lanaguage study through dedicated majors.
+Both of the Bavarian universities listed below offers a "Summer semester" which runs parallel with our Spring Trimester, extending into summer, typically April-July.
 Augustana has exchange options with each of these universities:

 Each program has different strengths, requirements and emphasis.
-We recommend speaking with the German Department if you are interested in any of the programs below so that you can discover which option is the best for you.
+We recommend speaking with International Programs or the German Department if you are interested in any of the programs below so that you can discover which option is the best for you.

 Applications for the Spring 2016 exchanges